Impedance Plots using Excel Charts

 The second method is to attach both ends of the line to a VNA and create a Touchstone s2p format file that contains both S11 and S21 data.
 Of course this assumes that you have a two-port device (like a VNA, not an antenna analyzer), that you have performed the necessary "transmission" as well as "reflection" calibration steps, and that you are using control software that can produce Touchstone s2p format files.

-Note: This method may be used for lines of any characteristic impedance; it is not restricted to just "50 ohm" type lines.
+Note: Either method may be used for lines of any characteristic impedance, not just "50 ohm" type lines.

 After you have created the necessary file(s) click the Zplots "Measure TL Parms" button.
 On the first panel shown (at left, top) use the check box to indicate whether you have created a pair of files (check box unchecked) or a single file (check box checked).
 Then you will be asked to enter the physical length of the line.
 After that you will be prompted to either a) load the open circuit termination file and then the short circuit termination file, or b) load the single Touchstone s2p file.